Tools Format

 command: cmd/envprof

-Note: Choosing go as a source or fallback, without having a local installation and the go command available, will result in the download of the latest version of go.
+Note: Choosing go as a source or fallback, without having a local installation and the go command available, will result in the download of the latest version of go, if download_if_missing is set to true.

 Templating